Independent Candidate for President Rages Against ‘The Swarm’ | Counter Narrative Ep. 159

-Dr. Shiva Ayyadurai would tell you that, “Yes, we are being manipulated,” and wants you to know how you can educate yourself and fight back.
+Dr. Shiva Ayyadurai would tell you, “Yes, we are being manipulated,” and wants you to know how you can educate yourself and fight back.

 John Scott fills in for his wife Kristi Leigh.